 Religious Identification.
 While many of our parishioners are Episcopalian, we have always welcomed members of other faiths and traditions.
 Eighty-five percent of the parishioners have attended St. Peter’s for more than 6 years.
 Church services are generally well-attended with a typical Sunday 9:30am service having 50-to-60 attendees, and the 8:00am Eucharist (with sermon but no music) having 6-to-10.
 Thirty-five percent attends services most Sundays, and over 70% at least once a month.

-Residential Proximity.
+Geographical Representation.
 Nearly half of the parishioners live full-time in Millbrook, with the balance consisting of weekenders, mostly based in New York City, or people who spend a portion of the year elsewhere.
-Almost all have their primary residence or weekend residence within 15 miles of the church.

 Engagement.
-St. Peter’s, under the leadership of its most recent Priests-in-Charge has substantially expanded the engagement of its parishioners over the past 5 years.
+St. Peter’s has substantially expanded the engagement of its parishioners over the past 5 years.
 More than 50 volunteer their time and talents by serving on committees or in organized groups, each of which has its own responsibilities.
 That degree of engagement and active participation in the church’s activities make us a parish in effect of “citizens” instead of mere attendees.
 St. Peter’s has many standing committees or organized groups, all of which support and/or report to the Vestry.
 Among them are Acolytes, Altar Guild, Altar Flowers, Cemetery, Choir, Eucharistic Ministers, Every Member Canvass, Lectors, Newcomers, Outreach, Ushers, Worship, and Youth Education.

 Why St. Peter’s?

 Many considerations bind us together as a parish.
-The following are especially meaningful to us, as confirmed in the recently completed Parish Survey.
+The following are especially meaningful to us.

 Respect for Tradition.
-Our parishioners generally favor the use of Rite I, familiar hymns, the church’s traditional “low church” liturgy, and seasonal services that have become cherished over time.
+We generally use Rite I, sing familiar hymns, follow the church’s traditional “low church” liturgy, and conduct seasonal services that have become cherished over time.
 We celebrate the Eucharist in our 9:30am service on the first Sunday of each month and on feast days.
 Otherwise the format of the 9:30am Sunday service is Morning Prayer.
 The 8:00am Sunday service is always a Eucharist except on rare occasions when the Vicar or another ordained celebrant is not available.
 All services include a sermon, and the 9:30am service includes music.
 The inclusion of music, Sunday School, and childcare, among other things, draws the overwhelming majority of our parishioners.
 However, the 8:00am Eucharist appeals to a consistent group who favor the format of a quiet, reflective service early in the day.